CPEN541-FutureGazer/docs/report/report.md

 - Limitations in collection of data
 	- Ideally, we want to use some gaze-tracking hardware/software to actually track and log where the users are looking at (as seen in the omitted experiment setup using Tobii), but because none of the user experiments are performed in person, we physically cannot collect those data.
 	- A workaround is to have the user click/move the mouse to where they’re looking at, but because of aforementioned platform limitations, we can’t do that either
+- Bias of data
+	- Sample size could be to homogeneous (break down of first-spoken language, ethnicity, geographic location)
+	- Time of day when running the experiment affects participant’s attention, energy, and mood, and ultimately affect experiment outcomes

 # Future Work

 This section talks about the future work

+- Testing a combination of eyes and heads
+- Testing a large grid of eyes vs. Heads
+- Different combination of styles of eyes and heads

 ## Prototype Development